Michel Balinski

-Michel Louis Balinski (born Michał Ludwik Baliński; October 6, 1933 – February 4, 2019) was an applied mathematician, economist, operations research analyst and political scientist.
-As a Polish-American, educated in the United States, he lived and worked primarily in the United States and France.
+Michel Louis Balinski (born Michał Ludwik Baliński; October 6, 1933 – February 4, 2019) was an American and French applied mathematician, economist, operations research analyst and political scientist.
+Educated in the United States, from 1980 he lived and worked in France.
 He was known for his work in optimisation (combinatorial, linear, nonlinear), convex polyhedra, stable matching, and the theory and practice of electoral systems, jury decision, and social choice.
 He was Directeur de Recherche de classe exceptionnelle (emeritus) of the C.N.R.S. at the École Polytechnique (Paris).
 He was awarded the John von Neumann Theory Prize by INFORMS in 2013.

 Michel Louis Balinski died in Bayonne, France.
 He maintained an active involvement in research and public appearances, his last public engagement took place in January 2019.